 In the fashion industry, it's considered the “norm” for brands to estimate how much of a collection they’re going to sell.
 They will produce their estimated amount and sometimes a little more to have the inventory ready beforehand.
 On many occasions they don’t sell it all, and end up ‘destroying’ the inventory rather than donating.
 Destroying in this case means burning it or sending it to landfill.
 In North America, about 25 billion tons per year of textile waste is sent off to landfill.
 We won’t be part of that statistic.

-That’s why we are entirely pre-order based.
-We will launch several Editions a year.
-The orders will be open for 2 to 3 weeks, then we'll produce only the exact quantity that is ordered.
-This way we minimize our textile waste.
+That’s why we do made to order.
+We produce only the exact quantity that is ordered.
+This way we minimize our textile waste and carbon footprint.
 The orders will take an extra few weeks to get to you, but good things are worth the wait!
-As for fabric scraps and any excess fabric, we will work with companies in Vancouver that recycle and reuse textile waste.
+As for fabric scraps and any excess fabric, we work with companies in Vancouver that recycle and reuse textile waste.

 All garments are produced in Canada, where Adeera is based.
 It’s important to us to work with locally based garment producers - not only does it cut down on our carbon footprint by sourcing locally, but we get to showcase the incredible talent of Canada.
 It’s also a way for us to make sure the company we work with has good working conditions, pays and treats their workers fairly, and understands the quality we’re looking for.